Why don't I self-lubricate enough?

 You know, KY is really one of the lower quality lubricants out there.
 If you're using the jelly, it really isn't going to help much, but even their liquid lubes aren't as good as a lot of others in my opinion.
 An excellent lubricant is not only as good as "natural" lubricant, sometimes it's even better because it can tend to last a lot longer.
 Some brands I'd personally suggest are Liquid Silk, Pink, Emerita, and Astroglide.

-There are a lot of reasons why a woman either may not self-lubricate very much, or why her own lubrication may not be enough, and I'm seeing at least two of them right in your post.
+There are a lot of reasons why a person with a vagina either may not self-lubricate very much, or why their own lubrication may not be enough, and I'm seeing at least two of them right in your post.

 If you're stressed out or depressed, that too can dampen libido, and again, if you're less excited, you'll tend to self-lubricate less.